ihsn/sdcAppDocs/loadprepdata.rst

 for the SDC process.

-The first step in the SDC process is loading the dataset into *sdcApp*. *sdcApp* supports most common data formats, such as *R*, *STATA*, *SPSS* and *SAS* files.
+The first step in the SDC process is loading the dataset into *sdcApp*. *sdcApp* supports most common statistical data formats, such as *R*, *STATA*, *SPSS* and *SAS* files.
 First time users may also load one of the two practice datasets, which are included in *sdcApp*, to explore *sdcApp* and methods.
-Most examples in this guide are illustrated by using the practice dataset *testdata* and can be reproduced.
+Most examples in this guide are illustrated by using the practice dataset *testdata* and can be reproduced by using this dataset.

 After loading the data, the user needs to prepare the data for the SDC process.
 Most preparation steps can be carried out in *sdcApp*, although users may find it